 It is with great honor that I work alongside you this year as Principal to fulfill our mission and vision of Yellowstone College Prep.
-Our vision is to develop our brilliant young thinkers into curious scholars and service-oriented leaders through a character empowerment program, a data driven culture, and a student-centered teaching and learning environment where all our scholars are prepared to live choice-filled lives.
+Our vision is to develop our brilliant young thinkers into curious scholars and service-oriented leaders through a character empowerment program, a data-driven culture, and a student-centered teaching and learning environment where all our scholars are prepared to live choice-filled lives.
 Everything we do this year will support your scholars by equipping them with the tools they need to reach their fullest potential.

-In order to achieve this year's academic and character development goals, it will take all of us working together and embodying the phrase, "One Band, One Sound!"
-This means that we all play a different role in supporting your child, but whatever role we play, we are committed to the same goals and outcomes of our children.
+Achieving this year's academic and character development goals will take all of us working together and embodying the phrase, "One Band, One Sound!"
+This means that we all play different roles in supporting your child, but whatever role we play, we are committed to the same goals and outcomes for our children.
 We are all dedicated and will go the extra mile to ensure that our children have the best educational experience possible.
-Our commitment to excellence (see below) will ensure that we are singing the same song and working as a team this coming school year.
+Our commitment to excellence (see below) will ensure that we sing the same song and work as a team this coming school year.

 Our policies and procedures will help us continue to hold the bar of excellence high for our scholars.
 Our priority is to ensure that every child is safe, in a nurturing environment, and has the support needed for success.
-We need your assistance with reiterating and encouraging your scholar to adhere to the procedures and expectations that will be required this school year.
+We need your assistance with reiterating and encouraging your scholar to adhere to the procedures and expectations required this school year.
 Our staff is committed to modeling the expectations and to creating the structures necessary to ensure your scholar will have an awesome experience each day.

-While each day our team will strive towards excellence, we also know that having a culture of feedback will ensure that we reach our end of year goals.
-We encourage you to communicate when your scholar is in need of additional support.
-We are committed to working together to ensure that we meet the needs of your scholar.
+While each day our team will strive towards excellence, we also know that having a culture of feedback will ensure that we reach our end-of-year goals.
+We encourage you to communicate when your scholar requires additional support.
+We are committed to working together to meet your scholar's needs.

-We are excited about your scholar joining us for the 2021-2022 school year and we look forward to working as a team to achieve Yellowstone College Prep's mission and vision.
+We are excited about your scholar joining us for the 2022-23 school year, and we look forward to working as a team to achieve Yellowstone College Prep's mission and vision.